H-E-L-P/dmu_products/dmu26/dmu26_XID+SPIRE_Herschel-Stripe-82/README.md

 This script will submit, for each cutout: qsub -t 1-%s -l m_mem_free=20G -q seb_node.q XID_plus_hier.sh

-Then fit all main tiles, where $n_tiles is the number of main tiles.
+Then fit all main tiles, where #n_tiles is the number of main tiles.
 Each tile requires 4 cores, 20GB memory and estimated to run for 6 hours:
 ```bash
 python XID_plus_tile.py
 ```
-This script will submit, for each cutout: qsub -t 1-$n_tiles -pe openmp 4 -l h_rt=6:00:00 -l m_mem_free=20G -q seb_node.q XID_plus_tile.sh
+This script will submit, for each cutout: qsub -t 1-#n_tiles -pe openmp 4 -l h_rt=6:00:00 -l m_mem_free=20G -q seb_node.q XID_plus_tile.sh

 The file [make_combined.py](./make_combined.py) will be used to combine the Bayesian maps into one:
  ```bash